CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

     }
 ```
 This is where the real meat of the effect JSON definition lies.
 Each one can take a variety of arguments.
-Decimals are valid but must be formatted as "0.X" or "-0.X" -1<Z<1, the game rounds towards zero at the end
+Decimals are valid but must be formatted as "0.X" or "-0.X".
+The game will round towards zero at the end
 when calculating actually applied values

 Valid arguments:
 ```C++
 "str_mod"